Become a Chartered Accountant in Australia

 - Opportunities to network and connect with other Chartered Accountants

 - Access to Institute community and special interest groups

-- An ongoing free subscription to the Institute's magazine, Charter, which features independent and informed news and analysis from commentators, leaders in business and Chartered Accountants on significant accounting issues
+- An ongoing free subscription to the Institute's magazine, Acuity, which features independent and informed news and analysis from commentators, leaders in business and Chartered Accountants on significant accounting issues

 - Access to the Institute's Online Knowledge Centre catalogue of over 13,000 books and over 80 journals, supported by professional research staff

 - Member Offers – special offers on quality products and services from premium suppliers.

 How to become a Chartered Accountant in Australia

 To be eligible to apply for membership of the Institute of Chartered Accountants Australia, you will have either:

 - successfully completed the Chartered Accountants program, or